triggermesh/docs/docs/guides/dataweavetransformation.md

 transformed data to a `Sink`, if one is provided.
 In this guide, we will deploy without a `Sink` and configure the replies from the transformation to route to the `EventDisplay` service using a `Broker` and a `Trigger`.

-The DataWeaveTransformation can have a pre-defined parameters configured in the yaml but it also allows to send the parameters as part of the request.
-In this guide we will use both ways, we will configure the pre-defined parameters in the yaml but we will also use other parameters in the request, which is made possible by enabling the allowPerEventDwSpell parameter.
+The `DataWeaveTransformation` can have a pre-defined parameters configured in the YAML but it also allows to send the parameters as part of the request.
+In this guide we will use both ways; we will configure the pre-defined parameters in the YAML but we will also use other parameters in the request, which is made possible by enabling the `allowPerEventDwSpell` parameter.

 ## DataWeaveTransformation parameters